survival-lumc/FineGrayDGM/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# A data-generation perspective on the use of multiple Fine–Gray models
+# Why you should avoid using multiple Fine–Gray models: insights from (attempts at) simulating proportional subdistribution hazards data

 <!-- badges: start -->
 <!-- See hema review example-->